NJSP Sergeant Justified In Shooting NY State Man During Furious GS Parkway Struggle Over Gun

-A New Jersey State Police sergeant was justified in fatally shooting a Westchester County man who jumped him and tried taking his gun during a furious struggle on the shoulder of the Garden State Parkway, a grand jury has found.
+A New Jersey State Police sergeant was justified in fatally shooting a New York State man who jumped him and tried taking his gun during a furious struggle on the shoulder of the Garden State Parkway, a grand jury has found.

 NJSP Staff Sgt.
-Randall Wetzel ended what had been a series of interactions between Maurice Gordon, 28, of Poughkeepsie, NY and law enforcers in Brick Township, Waretown, Stafford and, ultimately, Bass River in Burlington County, two years ago.
+Randall Wetzel ended what had been a series of interactions between Maurice Gordon, 28, of Poughkeepsie, NY and law enforcers in Brick Township, Waretown, Stafford and, ultimately, Bass River in Burlington County, in an encounter two years ago that was captured on video.

+New Jersey law required a grand jury review of the incident despite the circumstances as a way of keeping personal or political agendas from interfering.

 It all began with a 911 call directed to police in Dutchess County, New York, from a friend of Gordon's who said he "was concerned because Mr. Gordon appeared to be in a panicked state," Acting New Jersey Attorney General Matthew Platkin said on Tuesday, May 17.